kevixli/image-effect/README.md

 # image-effects
-Wordpress plugin for processing image by using ImageMagick Lib
+'image-effects' Wordpress Plugin allows you to do image processing with many awesome image effects by using shortcodes!

 # Environment:
 1. PHP 5.2 above with ImageMagick Extension installed